microsoft/OpenAIWorkshop/scenarios/natural_language_query/streamlit/README.md

 1. Create a python environment
 1. Import the requirements.txt `pip install -r requirements.txt`
 1. From the window, run `streamlit run viz.py`

+# Database configuration
+If you want to setup the database there is a [bacpac for the installer](../../../data/WideWorldImportersDW-Custom.bacpac) in the folder.